Azure integration

 Prev Next

-• January 2026 — Updated the topic to add information about the rules supported in Traceable.
-For more information, see Integration Overview.
+• May 2026 — Updated the topic to add information about the availability of the enable and disable options for configured Azure integration.
+For more information, see Manage configured integration.

-Azure Web Application Firewall (WAF) is a cloud-based service provided by Microsoft Azure that helps protect web applications from common web-based threats and attacks.
+Azure Web Application Firewall (WAF) is a cloud-based service from Microsoft Azure that helps protect web applications from common web threats and attacks.
 It acts as a reverse proxy and inspects incoming web traffic to your web applications, filtering out malicious requests and traffic before they reach your application servers.
 Traceable integrates with Azure’s WAF to block IP addresses and threat actors.

 What will you learn in this topic?